-This brochure does not provide estate planning advice.
+This brochure is not intended to provide estate planning advice.
 Depositors seeking such assistance should contact a financial or legal advisor.

 For simplicity, this brochure uses the term "insured bank" to mean any bank or savings association that is insured by the FDIC.
 To check whether the FDIC insures a specific bank or savings association: